jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

         "hello-universe"
 ```

-2. Redefine the 1-arity version of `recombine` in terms of the 2-arity version (like we redefined the 0-arity version in terms of the 1-arity version).
+2. Redefine the 1-arity version of `recombine` in terms of the 2-arity version.

+That is, make it so that the 1-arity version calls the 2-arity version instead of repeating code.
+You'll note that we already defined the 0-arity version to call the 1-arity version.

 ---